flaviaouyang/molly/README.md

 ## Description

-Molly is designed to be used in conjunction with a SQL database such as MySQL or PostgreSQL.
-Currently under development.
-Pending first release.
+Molly is designed to monitor time series data in a SQL database such as MySQL or PostgreSQL.
+(Tested with PostgreSQL.)

-The following features will be included in the first release:
+Currently supported data quality feature:

-- data staleness monitoring
+- staleness: when the data was last updated
-- data completeness monitoring
+- completeness: whether any data is missing in a given date range

-The following messaging services will be supported in the first release:
+Currently support messaging service:

-- Slack
+- Slack Web API

 ## Getting Started

 ### Installation

-We strongly recommend using a virtual environment to install Molly.
+I strongly recommend using a virtual environment to install Molly.

 Standard setup using pip:

 ```bash